Transcript (PDF - 161 KB)

 'Five Steps to a Stronger Child Welfare Workforce' explores the key components and requirements of a five-step process developed by the Annie E. Casey Foundation.
 The process rose out of a 3-year effort to improve child protective services staff that was tested and evaluated through partnerships with Ohio’s Cuyahoga County Division of Children and Family Services and Colorado’s Jefferson County Division of Children, Youth, and Families.

-'Five Steps to a Stronger Child Welfare Workforce' features insight and perspective from Tracey Field, director of the Child Welfare Strategy Group at the Annie E. Casey Foundation, and explores the following topics:
+'Five Steps to a Stronger Child Welfare Workforce' features insight and perspective from Tracey Feild, director of the Child Welfare Strategy Group at the Annie E. Casey Foundation, and explores the following topics:

 - The five steps of the process